usf-progdata/hw-khoanguyen0812/Final_project/README.md

 > Except in the divorce file, figures represent share of the relevant population that has never been married (MARST == 6 in the IPUMS data).
 Note that in the story, charts generally show the share that have ever been married, which is simply 1 - n.
 In the divorce file, figures are share of the relevant population that is currently divorced, conditional on having ever been married.

 > Variable names are as follows.
 Number in variable names are age ranges, so all_2534 is the marriage rate for everyone ages 25 to 34.

 - Ben Casselman, Mehta Dhrumil (2018).

+this project is a check-up on the initial findings stemming from the [Marriage Isn’t Dead — Yet](http://fivethirtyeight.com/features/marriage-isnt-dead-yet/) article.
+The article was looking into the marriage age of the current population along with the trend of marriage when age is taken into account.
+This project will be taken a slightly different route in which the marriage versus divorce rate will be compared side by side when age and educational level is taken into account.

 Header | Description
 ---|---------